 Our surgery elective is designed for students interested in surgery.
 It is an opportunity to get significant hands on experience in both minor and major surgery as well as more specialized surgical areas, depending on the student interest and the type of elective placement.
-Check out our blogs and testimonials for the different learning experiences by our past students.
+Check out our resources for the different learning experiences by our past students.

 Given the integrated management in most hospitals in developing countries and the limited resources and health care staffing constraints, students will have a vast exposure to various surgical disciplines as they rotate through the hospital during their placement.